Protect yourself – Copyright and How It Works

 A. No. Technically, and I guess legally (again, consult an attorney), a work is copyrighted once you finish it.
 That might mean saying “That’s a wrap,” (or, “Thank God, I’m finished”; or, “Man, that’s the best thing I’ve ever written!”) and saving it for the final time on your PC.

 Put a copyright notice on the work, though my understanding is that it’s not technically necessary to do so.
 However, it costs nothing to do so.
 If there’s a well displayed copyright notice, it’s hard for a judge to buy a defendant’s claim of “Oops, I didn’t know it was protected work.”
-And, in my opinion, it’s worth having “full” protection.
+Keep in mind that if there’s ever a dispute, you’ll have to have a foolproof way of proving you wrote, and completed, the work on a particular date.
+In my opinion, it’s worth having official protection afforded by a Library of Congress-registered copyright.
 It’s an inexpensive way of protecting yourself.

 According to the LOC, registering your work with them has specific legal benefits.
 Again, an attorney can provide more details.